-$46.^{6}$ (1) The Governor shall not be entitled to make application to the Supreme Court for leave to determine a Utility licence unless at least six weeks before making such application, the Governor has caused to be served upon the licensee a notice in writing specifying in sufficient detail the grounds upon which the Governor claims to be entitled to revoke the licence.
+46. (1) The Governor may not make application to the Supreme Court for leave to determine a Utility licence unless at least 6 weeks before making the application, the Governor has caused to be served upon the licensee a notice in writing specifying in sufficient detail the grounds upon which the Governor claims to be entitled to revoke the licence.

-(2) A licensee is entitled to such further particulars of any ground referred to in a notice under subsection (1) as are reasonably necessary to enable it to oppose the application by the Governor to the Supreme Court for leave to revoke the licence.
+(2) A licensee is entitled to any further particulars of any ground referred to in a notice under subsection (1) that are reasonably necessary to enable the licensee to oppose the application by the Governor to the Supreme Court for leave to revoke the licence.

-(3) Subject to subsection (1), the Governor may apply to the Supreme Court for leave to determine a telecommunications licence.
+(3) Subject to subsection (1), the Governor may apply to the Supreme Court for leave to terminate a telecommunications licence.

-Powers of the Supreme Court on application for leave to revoke licence
+Powers of the Supreme Court on application for leave to revoke licence the Supreme Court seems reasonable to rectify or remedy any breach of the licence which it appears to the Supreme Court might exist.

-47.7 (1) The Supreme Court shall not grant leave to the Governor to revoke a Utility licence unless the Supreme Court is of opinion that in all the circumstances of the case it is just and equitable so to do.
+47. (1) The Supreme Court must not grant leave to the Governor to revoke a Utility licence unless the Supreme Court is of opinion that in all the circumstances of the case it is just and equitable so to do.